Britain's FTSE stalls after touching 15-year peak

 By Alistair Smout

-LONDON, Feb 18 Britain's top share index touched a 15-year high on Wednesday before ending the day flat, as the market alternated between concern that a ceasefire in Ukraine was crumbling and optimism that a deal over Greek debt was in reach.
+LONDON, Feb 18 Britain's top share index touched a 15-year high on Wednesday before edging lower, as the market alternated between concern that a ceasefire in Ukraine was crumbling and optimism that a deal over Greek debt was in reach.

-Strong British labour-market data also reinforced expectations of an interest-rate hike soon, pushing gilt yields up to their highest since the end of last year and further emphasising the contrast between the UK and the euro zone - where the European Central Bank has pledged to buy bonds to compress rates further.

 Technical analysts said that while the new peak could spur the market on towards a record high, a failure to close above 6,900 could see the market drop away again.